hrkfdn/deckard/README.md

 ### Dynamic Analysis using a real device/custom emulator

-If you'd like to perform dynamic analysis on a real device other with custom emulator setups, additional setup steps are required:
+If you'd like to perform dynamic analysis on a real device or with custom emulator setups, additional setup steps are required:

 - The Android SDK and NDK need to be installed